DeepRank/pdb2sql/docs/source/tutorial.rst

 .. ipython:: python

-    aligned_db = align_interface(db, plane='xy', chainID=['C','D'])
+    aligned_db = align_interface(db, plane='xy', chain1='L', chain2='R')

-There the interface between chain C and D will be considered.
+There the interface between chain L and R will be considered.
 Note that any other selection keyword can be used to specify which interface to account for.

 Structure similarity calculation